 Subclause 9.4.1.75.2.2 (CSI encoding procedure) describes the encoding of the measured CSI, which involves scaling and quantizing the measured CSI, for inclusion in the Sensing Measurement Report field.
 Subclause 9.4.1.75.2.3 (CSI decoding procedure) describes the decoding of the scaled and quantized CSI that is received in the Sensing Measurement Report field.

-The measured CSI for the tth transmit antenna, the rth receive antenna, and the kth subcarrier is the complex value indicated by H(t, r, k).
-The real part of the CSI is indicated by H(R)(t, r, k), and the imaginary part of the CSI is indicated by H(I)(t, r, k).
-The real and imaginary parts of the CSI are represented as 2s complement binary integers.The encoded CSI is denoted as He(t, r, k) and the decoded CSI is denoted as He(t, r, k).
+The measured CSI for the rth receive antenna , the tth transmit antenna, and the kth subcarrier is the complex value indicated by H(r, t, k).
+The real part of the CSI is indicated by H(R)(r, t, k), and the imaginary part of the CSI is indicated by H(I)(r, t, k).
+The real and imaginary parts of the CSI are represented as 2s complement binary integers(#2218,#2019,#2272).

+NOTE – Transmission constraints imposed on the Q matrix for the HE Ranging NDP (see section (27.3.18a.1 (HE Ranging NDP)), HE TB Ranging NDP (see section 27.3.18a.2 (HE TB Ranging NDP)), and EHT Sounding NDP (see section 11.55.1.5.2.3 (NDPA sounding phase)) result in a one to one mapping of transmit antenna to space-time stream (#2019,#2272).

+The measured CSI is obtained from the RXVECTOR parameter CSI_ESTIMATE.
+If the NDP used in the measurement exchange was transmitted with LTF_REP or NUM_EHT_LTF greater than 0, for the purpose of generating a Sensing Measurement Report field, the value H(r, t, k) used in the encoding procedure will be a combination of the CSI obtained from each LTF symbol.
+The combination may be done by either the PHY or SME depending on implementation(#1940,#1941).

+The encoded CSI is denoted as He(r, t, k) and the decoded CSI is denoted as He(r, t, k) (#2218).

 TGbf Editor: Modify the section 9.4.1.75.2.2 text in D1.1 as follows: